30lm32/ml-projects/README.md

 ### Introduction
 ---

 In this repository, you can find my works related to a bunch of different self paced machine learning projects.
-Since I have a real passion for ML, I got my hands dirty to get hands-on experiences.
+Since I have passion for ML and Data Mining, I got my hands dirty to get hands-on experiences.

 Please, check out once the table to get briefly information about projects, below.

 |__Problem__|__Data__|__Methods__|__Libs__|__Desc.__|__Link__|